liuyxpp/MakiePublication.jl/README.md

 ## Showcase of Themes

-Note that all MakiePublication themes for journal publishers are essentially the same except the physical size of the figure.
+Note that all MakiePublication themes (except `theme_web`) are essentially the same except the physical size of the figure.
 Hence following figures only different in the image sizes.

 - `theme_acs` for American Chemical Society (ACS)